MISTLab/ROSBuzz/readme.md

 Requirements
 ============

+1.Buzz :

-* Buzz : You can download the development sources through git:
+You can download the development sources through git:

     $ git clone https://github.com/MISTLab/Buzz.git buzz

-* ROS binary distribution (Indigo or higher) with catkin (could be used with older versions of ROS with catkin but not tested)
+2.ROS binary distribution (Indigo or higher) with catkin (could be used with older versions of ROS with catkin but not tested)

 You need the following package:

+1.mavros_msgs :

-*  mavros_msgs : You can install using apt-get:
+You can install using apt-get:

-    $ sudo apt-get install ros-"distro"-mavros ros-"distro"-mavros-extras
+    $ sudo apt-get install ros-<distro>-mavros ros-<distro>-mavros-extras

 Compilation
 ===========